giantswarm/fmt/helm/checksum_annotations.md

 ## Overview

 - We add checksum annotations to our deployments and daemonsets to trigger fresh pods when their configmaps or secrets have changed.
 - This reduces how often we need to roll pods which can be disruptive.
 - Changes to other resources like PSP and RBAC are applied without needing to roll pods.
-- If the app has auto reload functionality like Nginx Ingress Controller these annotations are not needed.
+- If the app has auto reload functionality like Ingress NGINX Controller these annotations are not needed.

 ## Annotations